-My name is Amy Christine Chandler-Dixon, I am a second generation native to Colorado.
-I started my career as a probation officer in the Denver County Probation Department at the age of 25.
-I began working on my CAC credentials and eventually left to pursue my career in Counseling.
+My name is Amy Christine Chandler, I am a second generation native to Colorado.
+At the age of 25, I started my career as a probation officer in the Denver County Probation Department.
+I began working on my CAS credentials and eventually left to pursue my career in counseling.
 I graduated from the University of Northern Colorado with a Bachelors in Arts in Sociology with a minor in Criminal Justice.
 I obtained my Masters in Social Work from Denver University in 1997.
 I have been self-employed ever since.
 I was the owner and therapist at Solace Counseling from 1998-2007, expanding to my LODO location, Integrity Health and Wellness.
-Today I have three locations and continue to challenge myself and create new opportunities.
-I have been sober for over 22 years, I have learned and developed as a therapist every day.
+Today I have a thriving counseling office providing individual, couples, family, group counseling, and court mandated treatment.
+The agency is successful because clients feel welcomed, heard, and understood.
+I am expanding to intensive workshops and weekends where I collaborate with other therapists to bring an exciting perspective to treatment.
+I continue to challenge myself and create new opportunities.
+I have learned and developed as a therapist every day.
 I am an advocate and protector for my clients.
-I am honest and direct.
 I stress accountability for myself and my clients.
-I believe in Integrity and supporting others to define integrity in their lives, gain clarity, and live a life without apologies and with fierce acceptance.
+I am viciously honest and direct.
+I support clients’ transformation from the victim to the empowered and powerful.
+I believe in integrity and supporting others to define integrity in their lives, gain clarity, and live a life without apologies and with fierce acceptance.
 I am the mother of three outstanding boys and have surrendered to a life of sports and laundry.
-I enjoy all types of music and movies, and have made more time to travel.
-I look forward to experiencing other cultures with my children.
+I enjoy all types of music and movies, and have made more time to travel and teach.
+I look forward to experiencing other cultures and expanding my influence.